armbian/testings/README.md

 1. Fork this repository
 2. Make Changes - add new or edit current report
-3. Create a pull request
+3. Create a pull request or request for [commit rights](https://www.armbian.com/contact).

 More info:
 https://docs.armbian.com/Process_Contribute/